 Tags can also be found in the product description.
 Tags improve the indexing and increase content unicity.

 Caching standard database queries

-High performance online catalog is an important factor for indexing and ranking pages.
-It is especially vital, when it comes to millions of products.
+The high-performance online catalog is a crucial factor for indexing and ranking pages.
+It is especially vital when it comes to millions of products.

 Switching to HTTPS without losing traffic

 Search engines see HTTPS websites as separate resources.
-Therefore, it was important to transfer information about the new website to Google, and configure the redirection of the old website to maintain our current positions in the SEO game.
+Therefore, it was essential to transfer information about the new website to Google and configure the redirection of the old website to maintain our current positions in the SEO game.

 The website switched to HTTPS in four stages:

-- A security certificate was implemented on the server.
+- A security certificate implemented on the server.